Zxre0/TailscaleOnOCIforMinecraftProxyServer/README.md

 Voice Chat and any udp services are supported and are fully working (Only Simple Voice Chat tested so far) (Tutorial Coming Soon)

+Works on bare-metal ubuntu, OCI, and AWS this tutorial is focused on OCI

 # Setup Oracle Cloud Server
 1. [Go to Oracle's Cloud Infrastructure website](https://www.oracle.com/cloud/) and create an account